 The power and driver components are located behind the Total Runs digits (both Guest and Home) on the lower right side of the scoreboard cabinet.
+The driver handling the Game Clock is located behind the Out digit.
 If your scoreboard includes Electronic Team Names, power and driver components are located behind the ETN displays.
 If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the left of the bottom Total Runs display.